 What matters is your company's ability to protect employees from harassment and properly address harassment no matter what form it takes.
 This is why a comprehensive anti-harassment policy should be built into the very core of your workplace culture.

 When looking at the Great Resignation of 2021-2022, 57% of those who resigned stated disrespect in the workplace as a leading cause.
-This article will help you to build an anti-harassment policy that will identify and treat harassment at the root, protecting employees from mistreatment which will improve trust, morale, and employment longevity across the board.
+This article will help you to build an anti-harassment policy that will identify and treat harassment at the root, protecting employees from mistreatment which will improve trust, employee morale, and employment longevity across the board.

 The Importance of a Workplace Anti-Harassment Policy